Things you should know about shipping labels.

 What is a shipping label?

 A shipping label is a sticker that's used to identify the package and contains information about its contents.
 The sender puts the label on their package, which means that only they can remove it once the item has been shipped.
 If you're going to be shipping items in bulk, it's important that your labels have enough space for all this information so there are no mistakes when you're sending out packages.
+Here are different types of shipping labels:

 SEE ALSO: How to Print Shipping Labels on Etsy (A Step-by-step Guide)